nasa/GeneLab_Data_Processing/Methyl-Seq/Pipeline_GL-DPPD-7113_Versions/GL-DPPD-7113.md

 *	`-n` – the filename prefix for output files
 *	`-z` – specifies to zip the output data directory
 *	`trimmed_fastqc_output/` – the directory holding the output data from the fastqc run, provided as a positional argument
-* `trimgalore_output/` - the directory holding the trimgalore trimming reports.
+* `trimgalore_output/` - the directory holding the trimgalore trimming reports, provided as a positional argument

 **Input data:**